iterative/dvc.org/content/docs/command-reference/repro.md

-It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless the `--no-commit` option is used), and updates the hash values of changed dependencies and outputs in the corresponding stages.
+It saves all the data files, intermediate or final results into the <abbr>DVC cache</abbr> (unless the `--no-commit` option is used), and updates the hash values of changed dependencies and outputs in the corresponding stages (or `.dvc` files).

 ### Parallel stage execution